IceHe/lib/java/cmd/java.md

 - Enables the **use of thread-local allocation blocks (TLABs) in the young generation space.**
     - This option is enabled by default.

+### Deprecated

+- These java options are deprecated and **might be removed in a future JDK release.**
+- They’re **still accepted and acted upon, but a warning is issued when they’re used.**

 ## Usage